SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/host-process-metrics.md

 We use the Telegraf agent for Host and Process metrics collection.
 Telegraf runs on the same system and uses the input plugins to obtain host and process metrics, and the Sumo Logic output plugin to send the metrics to Sumo Logic.

-The following input plugins are used by Sumo Logic
+The following input plugins are used by Sumo Logic:

 For Linux:
 * [net](https://github.com/influxdata/telegraf/blob/master/plugins/inputs/net/README.md)